SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 `http://proxyapp-wise-gnu-hc.cfapps.eu10.hana.ondemand.com/sap/opu/odata/sap/API_SALES_ORDER_SRV/`

 Your URL will be different, mostly because of the use of the `--random-route` switch.
-You should see the service document served to you again, but this time, via the proxy app running in the Cloud Foundry environment on SAP Cloud Platform.
+You should see the service document served to you again, but this time, via the proxy app running in the CF environment on SAP Cloud Platform.

 > In case you prefer the Multi Target Application (MTA) approach, there's an `mta.yaml` file in this directory too, so you can use the build-and-deploy approach if you really want to, like this (a reduced sample output is also shown):